JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

 It goes without saying in our circle, but with duplication comes fragile maintenance and development, and increased maintenance costs (time and money).
+We try to avoid it as much as we can.

 #### Commentary on Duplication